In Denmark, students can receive financial support (SU) during their studies.

 If you are covered by section 2, subsection 2 (refugees) or by section 2, subsection 3 (family-reunited foreigners) of the Integration Act.

-You can be granted equal status with Danish citizens in accordance with EU rules:
+You may be granted equal status with Danish citizens in accordance with EU rules:

 - If you are an EU or EEA citizen, and you are employed or self-employed in Denmark.

 - If you are the child of an EU or EEA citizen.

 - If you are the spouse of an EU or EEA citizen.

 - If you are the parent of an EU or EEA citizen.